latent-to/developer-docs/docs/sdk/migration-guide.md

 from bittensor.mock import MockSubtensor from bittensor.extrinsics import transfer_extrinsic

-# ✅ New:
+# ✅ New (use top-level convenience imports or full paths):
+from bittensor import mock, extrinsics mock_sub = mock.MockSubtensor()
+response = extrinsics.transfer_extrinsic(...)

+# Or use full paths:
-from bittensor.core.mock import MockSubtensor from bittensor.core.extrinsics import transfer_extrinsic
+from bittensor.utils.mock import MockSubtensor from bittensor.core.extrinsics import transfer_extrinsic
 ```